disco0/godot-nous/README.md

 See `src/extractors` folder for various implementations created for and used in Cruelty Squad mod development.
 A more streamlined interface for adding extractors is very much on the TODO list.

-### Navigation Mesh Management
+### Navigation Meshes

-Feature from an older version of Nous (née `csquad-util`) for programatically building navigation meshes via entity filtering and group tagging, as well as saving/loading from cached mesh resources on disk— very much a game specific workaround, but possibly useful.
+Feature from an older version of Nous (née `csquad-util`) for programatically building navigation meshes via entity filtering and group tagging, as well as saving/loading from saved mesh resource files on disk—very much a game specific workaround, but possibly useful.

 <img src="media/navbuilder-menu-01.png" alt="NavBuilder Menu"/>